e-gov/GOVSSO/TechnicalSpecification.md

 After a successful verification of the ID Token, the client application will create a session with the user.
 The client application is responsible for creating and holding the sessions.
 The methods for doing this are not included in the scope of the GOVSSO authentication service.

-All tokens issued to the client application will contain a `sid` claim.
+ID Tokens issued to the client application will contain a `sid` claim.
 This claim can be used to link client application session to SSO session.
-Client applications must store the latest ID Token issued for each session.
-The previous token is required to create session update requests and logout requests.
+Client applications must store the latest ID Token and Refresh Token issued for each session.
+Refresh Token is required to perform session update requests and ID Token is required to create logout requests.

-The client application session expiration time should be slightly shorter than GOVSSO ID Token expiration time.
+The GOVSSO session refresh interval in client application should be slightly shorter than GOVSSO ID Token expiration time.
 This way the client application is forced to always request a new ID Token before the last ID Token expires.
-GOVSSO server will reject requests that contain ID Tokens that have expired.
+GOVSSO server will reject requests that contain Refresh Tokens for expired GOVSSO sessions.

 Logout Tokens usually contain the same `sid` claim.
 When a Logout Token is received the client application must find all application sessions that contain ID Tokens with the same `sid` claim value and terminate them (force the user to log out on the same user agent).